danbrakeley/p4harmonize/README.md

 While it runs, it outputs status updates and every individual `p4` command it is running so you can follow along.
 Note that for an Unreal Engine upgrade, this process can easily take hours to complete.

 When it is done, you still need to go in and submit the changelist it created yourself.
 This gives you an opportunity to sanity check the work before it gets added to your Perforce depot.
-This also allows you to keep the destination locked until the moment you are ready to submit the changes.

 ## Runtime requirements